 A political ideology that seeks to protect the interests of working classes; a theoretical society where there are no classes or structures of government.

-A prison-like facility constructed to detain large numbers of marganlised people, such as criminals, political prisoners, enemy aliens or forced labourers.
+A prison-like facility constructed to detain large numbers of marginalised people, such as criminals, political prisoners, enemy aliens or forced labourers.

 Darwinism (see Social Darwinism)

-A facility constructed specifically for exterminating people in large numbers and disposing of their remains, usually through cremation.
+A death camp was facility constructed or utilised during the Holocaust for exterminating people in large numbers and disposing of their remains, usually through cremation.

 Deutsche Blutiger (English: ‘Of German blood’)